JPG to Excel Converter

 Can I use JPG to Excel on a phone?

 Yes.
-You can open the site in a mobile browser and upload a photo, screenshot, cloud file, or image link.
+Open the site in a mobile browser and upload a newly taken table photo, screenshot, cloud file, or image link.
 For best results, keep the table flat, sharp, and free of glare.

 How is this different from Excel’s built-in From Picture feature?

 Excel’s From Picture feature is useful inside Excel.
-This site is browser-based, so you can upload from local files, cloud pickers, or image links, preview the extracted table, and download an XLSX file.
+This site is browser-based, so you can upload from local files, cloud pickers, or image links, preview the extracted table, and download XLSX, XLS, and CSV files.

 Can I use the converted spreadsheet for accounting or business records?